Gauged cooling of topological excitations and emergent fermions on quantum simulators

 Several methods for preparation of ground states on quantum simulators have been proposed.
-Some of these fall under the category of variational methods \cite{McClean_2016, Moll_2018, Tilly_2022} which require the ansatz to capture the ground state behavior, and rely on classical optimization to minimize the energy of the trial quantum state.
-Others are adiabatic processes \cite{farhi2000quantum, Childs_2001, Aspuru_Guzik_2005, Albash_2018}, which are limited by convergence times that grow without bound with system size when phase transitions are encountered in their trajectories.
-A third approach implements effective imaginary time evolution \cite{Motta_2019, Jouzdani_2022} by utilizing intermediate steps of tomography and costly classical post-processing.
+These include variational methods \cite{McClean_2016, Moll_2018, Tilly_2022} which require a variational ansatz, and rely on classical optimization to minimize the energy.
+Others are adiabatic processes \cite{farhi2000quantum, Childs_2001, Aspuru_Guzik_2005, Albash_2018}, which are limited by convergence times that grow with system size when phase transitions are encountered.
+A third approach implements effective imaginary time evolution \cite{Motta_2019, Jouzdani_2022, Lin2021Compressed} by utilizing intermediate steps of tomography and costly classical post-processing.

-A fourth, recently proposed, class of algorithms (such as those in Refs. \cite{Boykin_2002, Kaplan2017, Metcalf_2020, Polla_2021, Zaletel_2021, RodriguezThesis, mathhies2022adibatic_demag}) implement simulated cooling by treating part of the degrees of freedom of the quantum simulator as an artificial ``bath.''
-These methods employ the idea of bath engineering~\cite{Kraus_2008, verstraete2008quantum, harrington2022engineered, mi2023stable} to programmable quantum simulators.
+A fourth, recently proposed, class of algorithms (such as those in Refs. \cite{Boykin_2002, Kaplan2017, Metcalf_2020, Polla_2021, Zaletel_2021, RodriguezThesis, mathhies2022adibatic_demag}) implement simulated cooling by treating part of the degrees of freedom of the quantum simulator as an artificial ``bath,'' employing the idea of bath engineering~\cite{Kraus_2008, verstraete2008quantum, harrington2022engineered, mi2023stable}.
 In each cycle of the algorithm, the system is cooled by its coupling to the bath, whose state is later monitored and reset.
-While these protocols can be flexibly applied to any Hamiltonian without the need of designing a clever ansatz or Hamiltonian trajectory, they are limited when it comes to cooling of topological excitations which are non-local in terms of the hardware's degrees of freedom \footnote{Throughout the discussion, we are assuming interactions are spatially local, or at least $k-$local with a finite $k$.}.
+While these protocols can be flexibly applied to any Hamiltonian, they are limited when it comes to cooling of topological excitations which are non-local in terms of the hardware's degrees of freedom \footnote{Throughout the discussion, we are assuming interactions are spatially local, or at least $k-$local with a finite $k$.}.
 Single topological excitations cannot be removed by local operations; several such excitations must coincide in order to be annihilated.